In brief

 Strip away the paperwork and an Asset Management Plan exists to answer a small number of genuinely hard questions, deliberately, rather than by default.

-What service or output does this asset class have to keep delivering, now and as demand changes.
-What is an acceptable level of risk for this class, given its consequence profile, and who decided that acceptable level rather than inherited it from whatever tolerance happened to exist before.
+What service or output does the planning scope have to keep delivering, now and as demand changes.
+Which approved risk criteria and decision authorities apply, given the consequence profile.
 Where a repair, a refurbishment or a full replacement are all technically viable, what criteria decide between them, and at what point in the asset's condition does that decision get triggered rather than argued about during an outage.
 How much should be spent maintaining current performance versus improving it, and how is that trade-off made consistently across a portfolio rather than won by whoever argues loudest at budget time.

 Most organisations do make these decisions.
 What they don't do is write down the criteria beforehand, which means the same decision gets re-litigated from scratch every time it comes up, usually under pressure, usually inconsistently between sites.
 An Asset Management Plan that only describes the current maintenance regime has skipped the harder and more valuable job: setting out, in advance, how this asset class's cost, risk and performance trade-offs will actually be decided.